Limb Lengthening & Deformity Repair

 If you are looking for an orthopedic surgeon specializing in deformity correction and limb lengthening in Georgia, Dr. William Dean Terrell is considered to be one of the very best.
 He is one of our esteemed doctors at Pinnacle Orthopaedics in Marietta and Woodstock.

-Dr. Terrel has treated thousands of patients of all ages to correct their complex bone deformities and/or their musculoskeletal disorders.
+Dr. Terrell has treated thousands of patients of all ages to correct their complex bone deformities and/or their musculoskeletal disorders.
 He is also Board Certified with Fellowships in Sports Medicine and AO Trauma and has extensive training in the Ilizarov Technique.

 Where to find the nearest Pinnacle Orthopaedics near me?